Missouri opening crisis centers to help citizens quickly access services (LISTEN) - Missourinet

 Missouri is adding another approach to help citizens in crisis get quick access to the right services.
-The state is opening one-dozen 24-hour crisis centers to help Missourians with a variety of needs, including a mental health crisis, another health problem, addiction, a food shortage, help finding a place to live or getting signed up for Medicaid.
+The state is opening a dozen 24-hour crisis centers to help Missourians with a variety of needs, including a mental health crisis, another health problem, addiction, a food shortage, finding a place to live, or getting signed up for Medicaid.

 Jamie Bartin, who oversees the crisis centers for Compass Health Network, says the goal is to avoid unnecessary emergency medical services and law enforcement visits.